ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 And as with other parts of the ecosystem, new technology brings new challenges.
 For example, with the emergence of ultra-low-latency streaming, responses have to start streaming to the end user while still being transmitted to the cache, and while the cache does not yet know the size of the object.
 Some of the popular caching systems were designed around cache footprint and had deeply ingrained assumptions about knowing the size of objects that are being stored, so the change in design requirements in long-established systems caused some errors in production.
 Incidents occurred where a transmission error in the connection from the upstream source to the cache could result in the cache holding a truncated segment and transmitting it to the end user's device.
 In this case, players rendering the stream often had the video freeze until the player was reset.
 In some cases the truncated object was even cached that way and served later to other players as well, causing continued stalls at the same spot in the video for all players playing the segment delivered from that cache node.

-## DNS

-TBD: More unique hostnames means more lookups and potential delays.

 ## Predictable Usage Profiles {#sec-predict}

 Historical data shows that users consume more video and videos at higher bitrates than they did in the past on their connected devices.
 Improvements in the codecs that help with reducing the encoding bitrates with better compression algorithms could not have offset the increase in the demand for the higher quality video (higher resolution, higher frame rate, better color gamut, better dynamic range, etc.).
 In particular, mobile data usage has shown a large jump over the years due to increased consumption of entertainment as well as conversational video.